G-L-I-T-C-H/procureIQ/README.md

 # procureIQ
-Agentic Sytem that streamline the Procurement Process
+Agentic Sytem that streamlines the Procurement Process